The Magic Roundabout

-The Magic Roundabout is an English-language children's television programme that ran from 1965 to 1977.
+The Magic Roundabout is an English-language children's programme that ran on BBC Television from 1965 to 1977.

 It used the footage of the French stop motion animation show Le Manège enchanté but with completely different scripts and characters.
 The French series, created by Serge Danot with the help of Ivor Wood and Wood's French wife, Josiane, was broadcast from 1964 to 1974 on ORTF (Office de Radiodiffusion Télévision Française).
+The scripts are simple fantasy stories aimed at pre-school children, with no relation to the real world.
 The BBC originally rejected translating the series because it was "charming... but difficult to dub into English", but later produced a version of the series using the French footage with new English-language scripts unrelated to the original storylines.
 This version, written and told by Eric Thompson, was broadcast in 441 five-minute episodes between 18 October 1965 and 25 January 1977.
 It proved a great success and attained cult status, and when in October 1966 it was moved from the slot just before the evening news to an earlier children's viewing time, adult viewers complained to the BBC.